oplS17projects/FP3/README.md

 From this little stream driver, I was able to manipulate the stream to get it playing, stop playing, change the volume, etc...

-What's nice about RShound is that it also outputs some simple text about queue and stream health as can be seen in the image below.
+What's nice about RSound is that it also outputs some simple text about queue.
+Here is what the program I wrote looks like when run fully.

 ![output_image](/output_image.png?raw=true "output image")

+Further Study:

+I need to look farther into manipulating the stream queue to see how adding more sounds affects it.

 Issues: